Stendal, Indiana: Stendal High School and the Stendal Aces

 Stendal High closed in 1966.
 The last person to graduate was Carolyn McFarland, née Bone, Class of '66 valedictorian.

+Education

+There is one school district in the county, Pike County School Corporation.

+Prior to 1966, Stendal had its own high school, Stendal High School, which had a mascot, the Aces.
+The school did not have a gymnasium oriented for basketball teams.
+Within the area, the people called the school's athletic teams the "gymless wonders".
+In 1966, Stendal High merged into Winslow High School.
+That school in turn merged into Pike Central High School in 1974.

+Demographics

+The United States Census Bureau defined Stendal as a census designated place in the 2022 American Community Survey.

 Notable people

 Stendal is the hometown of former U.S. Senator Vance Hartke, who starred for the Stendal Aces basketball team in high school.